incuna/django-field-cryptography/README.md

 Provides a simple django `CharField` subclass which encodes itself using [SimpleAES](https://github.com/nvie/SimpleAES/) in the database.

+If you installed `v0.1.2` or lower, newer versions are not backward compatible as we've changed the encryption method.

+Migrating from `v0.1.2` or lower would involve to:

+  - remove AESField from your model;
+  - decrypt and save the data in a temporary table;
+  - update this library;
+  - create a migration to save data from the temporary table to your model;
+  - delete the table;

 ## Installation

 Install with your favourite package manager: